-Alan Michael Parker has written three novels, Cry Uncle, Whale Man, and The Committee on Town Happiness; a fourth, Christmas in July, will be published by Dzanc Books in January of 2018.
-He is also the author of eight collections of poems: Days Like Prose, The Vandals, Love Song with Motor Vehicles, A Peal of Sonnets, Elephants & Butterflies, Ten Days (with painter Herb Jackson), Long Division and The Ladder.
-He served as coeditor of The Manifesto Project (with Rebecca Hazelton), Editor of The Imaginary Poets, and coeditor of three other volumes.
-His poems have appeared in The American Poetry Review, The Gettysburg Review, Kenyon Review, The New Republic, The New Yorker, Paris Review, Pleiades, and The Yale Review, among other magazines, and twice in The Best American Poetry annual; his prose has appeared in journals including The Believer, The New York Times Book Review, and The New Yorker.
+Alan Michael Parker has written four novels: Cry Uncle, Whale Man, The Committee on Town Happiness, and Christmas in July.
+He is also the author of nine collections of poems: Days Like Prose, The Vandals, Love Song with Motor Vehicles, A Peal of Sonnets, Elephants & Butterflies, Ten Days (with painter Herb Jackson), Long Division, The Ladder and The Age of Discovery (Tupelo Books, October, 2020).
+He served as coeditor of The Manifesto Project, Editor of The Imaginary Poets, and coeditor of three other volumes.
+In 2021, he judged the National Book Award in fiction; he has recently been named a judge for the 2024 PEN/Faulkner Award.
+His next book, a collection of flash fictions and Bingo card narratives entitled BINGO BANGO BOINGO, will be published by Dzanc Books in mid-2024.

 AMP’s poems have appeared in The American Poetry Review, The Gettysburg Review, Kenyon Review, The New Republic, The New Yorker, Paris Review, Pleiades, and The Yale Review, among other magazines, and twice in The Best American Poetry annual; his prose has appeared in journals including The Believer, The New York Times Book Review, and The New Yorker.
 New cartoons and flash fictions of his may be found in Action/Spectacle, DIAGRAM, Fiction Kitchen (Berlin), LITRO, New Flash Fiction Review, Necessary Fiction, and Virginia Quarterly Review.